 This easy Southern Thai chicken and rice recipe for khao mok gai makes braised chicken cooked in a spicy curry-like gravy and served with turmeric rice and crispy fried shallots.
 A Thai Muslim specialty, it’s often called a Thai biryani or Thai style biryani.
 Like a biryani the chicken can be cooked with the rice or separately.
 Either way, it’s wonderful.

 Our easy Southern Thai chicken and rice recipe makes the incredibly delicious khao mok gai – ‘khao’ means rice, ‘gai’ is chicken, and ‘mok’ means to bury underneath or within in modern Thai.
-Interestingly, ‘khmok’ is also an old Khmer word that means to cook within banana leaves, which is how this dish was probably once cooked, and to find out more about that you’ll have to wait for our Cambodian cookbook.
+It comes from the old Khmer word ‘khmok’, which means to cook within banana leaves, which is how this dish was probably once cooked in the same way that Thai hor mok is made, and to find out more about that you’ll have to wait for our Cambodian cookbook.

-All you need to know until then is that this Southern Thai chicken and rice recipe for khao mok gai will make you a Thai Muslim specialty from Southern Thailand which consists of moist chicken pieces braised in a wonderfully aromatic and rich gravy of dried spices that are served atop a yellow turmeric-tinted rice, and sprinkled with crispy fried shallots.
+This Southern Thai chicken and rice recipe for khao mok gai will make you a Thai Muslim specialty from Southern Thailand which consists of moist chicken pieces braised in a wonderfully aromatic and rich curry-like gravy made from dried spices, including Thai curry powder, that are served atop a yellow turmeric-tinted rice, and sprinkled with crispy fried shallots.